-Money laundering case: CBI arrests Karti Chidambaram from Chennai
+Karti Chidambaram calls arrest 'political vendetta', says will be vindicated

+The CBI court allowed Karti's advocates to interact with him for 10 minutes inside the courtroom.

+During the hearing at Patila Court in Delhi CBI said, "Karti Chidambaram is evasive in his replies and investigation.
+He made incorrect statements with respect to evidence.
+All this delays the conclusion of investigation."

-Chennai: The Central Bureau of Investigation (CBI) on Wednesday arrested Karti Chidambaram, son of senior Congress leader P Chidambaram, from Chennai airport in connection with the INX money laundering case.
+Karti, son of senior Congress leader P Chidambaram, was arrested in connection with the INX money laundering case.

+CBI had summoned Karti for questioning earlier but he had sought stay orders from various courts.

 He was taken into custody just after he landed from a flight from London.